ItsNiklas/aoc2024/README.md

 My solutions for [Advent of Code](https://adventofcode.com/2024) in 2024.
 Probably done mostly in Python 3.13 🐍.

-Keep in mind these are optimized solutions, not necessarily the one I used to solve the problem.
+Keep in mind these are optimized solutions, not necessarily the one I used to solve the problem at first.

 Rules:

 - Python: No external libraries, only the standard library.
 - Always a **general** solution, not just for the input.
 Any input should work.
 - A short runtime.
 No brute force solutions.
+- No AI-solutions used! 🙅🏽‍♂️ (Contrary to the leaderboard)

 Other:

-- Input data handling is via the amazing [`aocd`](https://github.com/wimglenn/advent-of-code-data) library.
+- Input data handling is via the amazing [`aocd`](https://github.com/wimglenn/advent-of-code-data).
 - Automatic execution and submission via `aocd` and [`watchexec`](https://watchexec.github.io/).
 - `solutions/` contain the source files to solve the problem, one for each day.
-Executable to print both results.
+Executable via stdin to print both results.
 Keep in mind they are _cleaned_ solutions.
+I'd like to keep the two parts in separate functions, even though they might share code.
 - Tiles below are generated via [aoc-tiles](https://github.com/LiquidFun/aoc_tiles).

 <!-- AOC TILES BEGIN -->
 <h1 align="center">
-  2024 - 8 ⭐ - Python
+  2024 - 10 ⭐ - Python
 </h1>
 <a href="solutions/day01.py">
   <img src=".aoc_tiles/tiles/2024/01.png" width="161px">